 Did you ask about tensiometer support in the spoke tension utility?
 This post is for you.

-I purchased the Park Tool and Wheel Fanatyk tools myself, the former to build my own wheels and the latter when I wanted to up my professionalism.
-But with the workshop fully equipped, I’m unlikely to purchase others.
-(Disclosure: Wheel Fanatyk subsequently donated multiple tools when they found the software popular with their customers.)
+I purchased the Park and Wheel Fanatyk tools myself, the former to build my own wheels and the latter to boost my professionalism.
+And so I supported them in my software.
+Now with the workshop properly equipped, I’m less keen to purchase others.
+(For full disclosure Wheel Fanatyk donated three tensiometers after finding my software popular with their customers.)

 So if you’d like to see another tensiometer supported in the software, it’s easy and not easy: ask your manufacturer to send one here.
-They pay no fees, neither for initial support nor for ongoing maintenance.
-That said users have reached out to DT Swiss, Sapim and Unior but none of these companies could muster any interest.
-If you plan to engage one of them, you may have better luck asking the rep for your geographical area or a friend on the inside.
+I make it easy by taking no fees, neither for initial support nor for ongoing maintenance.
+And promise new tools will be supported within 30 days of receipt.
+But in practice it’s not easy as users have reached out to DT Swiss, Sapim and Unior without success.
+If you plan to engage one of them, you may have better luck asking the rep for your geographical area or a connection on the inside.
+If your contact doesn’t build wheels, temper your expectations.

 RECENT TWEETS →